taaalha/Migration-from-AWS-to-GCP/Migration.md

 Security Groups, Internet Gateway and Route Tables configuration from AWS side and Firewall in GCP side are most common areas to check when migration doesn't go as planned.

-If you have any questions, please reach out at talha.khalid@nordcloud.com
+If you have any questions, please reach out to me :)